 How much you do or don’t stick to your usual healthy routines.

-How much time and energy you devote to decorating and upholding other holiday traditions.
+How much time and energy you devote to upholding holiday traditions and making holiday magic.

 How much money you spend.